saloniagarw/inventory-dashboard-excel/README.md

 * 💡 Interested in recruitment, employee engagement, and workplace culture
 * 📊 Skilled in using Excel for data analysis and reporting
 * 🤝 Passionate about people management, communication, and team coordination
-* 📋 Basic understanding of HR processes like hiring, onboarding, and employee relations
+* 📋 Understanding of HR processes including hiring, onboarding, and employee relations
 ---

 ## 🔗 Connect with Me